-Birdhouse kits are a great option for building a birdhouse if you do not have experience woodworking or if you aren't very skilled at construction handicrafts.
+Birdhouse kits are a great option for building a birdhouse if you don't have much woodworking skill or basic construction experience.
+They're also ideal for a fun building project with kids.
 There are many great kits available that can be built by birders of any age or skill level.
 Kits can also make fantastic gifts or great projects for school groups, youth groups, birding clubs, summer camps, and other group craft projects.

-A typical birdhouse kit will include pre-measured, pre-cut wood pieces to construct one particular birdhouse design.
+A typical birdhouse kit comes with pre-cut wood pieces to construct one particular birdhouse design.
 The necessary hardware to build the house and hang it is also usually included, though many kits do not require nails or screws to build.
-Instead, the house pieces may be grooved to fit together snuggly or they may be designed to be glued.
-Detailed instructions are also often included, either with written steps, labeled diagrams or both.
+Instead, the house pieces may be grooved to fit together snuggly, or they may be designed to be glued.
+Detailed instructions are also often included, either with written steps, labeled diagrams, or both.

-What you won't find in a typical birdhouse kit are the tools required to complete the construction, such as a hammer, screwdriver or wood glue.
-Sandpaper can be useful for smoothing out rough edges on each piece of wood, and paint or stain for decorating the house is usually not included.
+What you won't find in a typical birdhouse kit are the tools and supplies required to complete the construction, such as a hammer, screwdriver, wood glue, or sandpaper, which is useful for smoothing out rough edges.
+Also, paint or stain for decorating the house and providing a weather-resistant coating is usually not included.

 Some elaborate kits may include extra supplemental materials, such as instructions for decoration themes, a basic backyard birds book, a small amount of nesting material, or even a plush toy or another novelty item.
 These add-ons make the kit a great gift for birders.

-Online retailers usually have a wider selection of kits to choose from in different sizes and styles, from basic nesting boxes to themed designs such as log cabin, church, and gazebo styles.
+In addition, online retailers usually have a wide selection of kits to choose from in different sizes and styles, from basic nesting boxes to themed designs, such as log cabin, church, and gazebo styles.
 Kits may also be designed specifically for certain types of birds, such as bluebirds, wrens, woodpeckers, or chickadees.

 Online retailers offering a wide selection of birdhouse kits include:

 Birdhouse kits are generally designed to be easy, fun projects for the builders, but that doesn't always make them safe for the birds.
-A savvy birder can take easy steps to make any kits safer and more attractive to nesting backyard birds, however.
-As you are building your kit or after it is completed:
+However, a savvy birder can take easy steps to make any kit safer and more attractive to nesting backyard birds.
+Consider some modifications, as appropriate, while you are building your kit or after it is completed:

 - Add drainage holes to the floor of the house, usually near the corners.